ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_event_definition.md

 ### initiator.host.agent (string)
 {: #initiator.host.agent}

-This field provides information about the agent that was used in the request.
+This field contains information about the user agent that triggers the request.
 {: note}

+In the request header, the `user-agent` parameter allows a client to report information about itself.
+[Learn more](/docs/api-handbook?topic=api-handbook-headers#context-headers).

+Set the field `initiator.host.agent` to the `user-agent` value in the request.

 ### target.host.address (string)
 {: #target.host.address}